techgnosis/pki/readme.md

 Signature - a private key can encrypt a digest and that's called a signature.
 Only a private key can create a signature

-Certificate - a file that contains information about the owner of the certificate, the public key of the owner of the certificate, and a signature from a Certificate Authority
+Certificate - a file that contains information about the owner of the certificate, the public key of the owner of the certificate, and a signature from a Certificate Authority that created the certificate

-Certificate Authority (CA) - a business or service that has the means to verify that someone who says they own a domain actually owns the domain
+Certificate Authority (CA) - a business or service that has the means to verify that someone who says they own a domain actually owns the domain and provides a certificate to the domain owner so other can verify

 digital signature
 ------------------